Creating coloured hyperlinks in an index in a PDF file

 1. Create the index in Word.

 2. Optional, but recommended.
-Lock the index (CTRL+F11) so that you cannot accidentally update it.
+Lock the index (CTRL+F11) to make sure that you cannot accidentally update it.
 (If you update the index, you lose the formatting.)

 3. Run the IndexLocatorColour macro.
 It applies the character style 'cross-reference' to all digits in paragraphs that have the paragraph styles 'Index 1', 'Index 2' or 'Index 3'.

-4. Manually remove the style 'cross-reference' from digits that will not be hyperlinked (see the limitations mentioned previously).
-A quick method is to select the text and press CTRL+SPACEBAR.
+4. Manually remove the style 'cross-reference' from digits that will not be hyperlinked.
+A fast method is to select the text and press CTRL+SPACEBAR.

 5. Create the PDF file from the Word document.

-6. Open the PDF file in Adobe Acrobat and use Sonar Bookends Activate to create hyperlinks for the index locators (page numbers).
+6. Open the PDF file in Adobe Acrobat and use Sonar Bookends Activate to create hyperlinks for the locators.

 RSS feed